LOUSTALOT, Edward Vincent

 Roll of Honour:

-2/Lieut.
-Loustalot, 1st US Ranger Bn., was killed during operations at Dieppe.
+Second Lieutenant Edward Loustalot, 1st US Ranger Bn., died during operations at Dieppe.
 He was the first American soldier to die on European soil in WW2.

 Photo of Commando in Gallery: